Description

 Tried: ROT13-encode the entire payload including the apostrophe and dashes, expecting the punctuation to also need encoding

-ROT13 only shifts letters (a-z, A-Z); punctuation like apostrophes, spaces, and dashes pass through unchanged.
-If you ROT13 a string in Python with codecs.encode it touches only alphabetic characters, so the SQL structural characters are already correct.
-Over-encoding non-letter characters is a no-op here and the real payload is exactly ' be 1=1 - .
+ROT13 only shifts letters; apostrophes, spaces, and dashes pass through unchanged.
+Python's codecs.encode behaves the same way, so the SQL structural characters are already correct.
+Over-encoding the non-letters is a no-op here, and the real payload is exactly ' be 1=1 - .

 Tried: Send the rotated payload in the password field instead of the username field

-The debug output shows the server builds its query using the username field for the injection point.
-Sending the payload in the password field leaves the username slot as a plain string that does not break the query, so authentication fails normally.
-The username field is what gets ROT13'd and interpolated into the WHERE clause.
+The debug output shows the server uses the username field as the injection point.
+Put the payload in the password field and the username slot stays a plain string that never breaks the query, so authentication just fails.
+Only the username gets ROT13'd and interpolated into the WHERE clause.

 Learn more